William-King977/eng84_devops_intro_vagrant/README.md

 # Intro to DevOps
 ## What is DevOps?
-* A collaboration of Dvelopment (Dev) and Operations (Ops).
+* A collaboration of Development (Dev) and Operations (Ops).
-* A cuture which promotes collaboration between Development and Operations Team to deploy code to production faster in an automated and repeatable way.
+* A culture which promotes collaboration between Development and Operations Team to deploy code to production faster in an automated and repeatable way.
 * A practice of development and operation engineers taking part together in the whole service lifecycle.
-* An approach through which superior quality software can be devloped quickly and with more reliability.
+* An approach through which superior quality software can be developed quickly and with more reliability.
 * An alignment of development and IT operations with better communication and collaboration.

 ## DevOps Value